 License Zero supports two public licenses:

-- requires others to share the software they build with your work back to the community, as open source
+- requires others to release software they build with your work

-- limits commercial use of your software to a 7-day trial period
+- limits commercial use of your software to a trial period

 License Zero's main function is to sell private licenses on developers' behalf, as their licensing agent.